 Afterthoughts… On Stepping Through a Day with Grace

-All details aside, the goal is to grow so strong on the inside that nothing on the outside can affect your inner wellness without your conscious permission.
+All details aside, the goal in the year ahead is to grow so strong on the inside that nothing on the outside can affect your inner wellness without your conscious permission.

-It’s about letting go of fantasies, accepting reality, having faith in your journey, and appreciating all the little things that are within your reach along the way.
+It’s about letting go of fantasies, accepting reality, having faith in your journey, and appreciating all the little things that are within your reach.

-As you continue to travel the road of life, do your best to avoid letting anyone or anything clutter your peace of mind.
+As you continue to progress forward, do your best to avoid letting anyone or anything clutter your peace of mind.
 Live a life that moves you and makes you smile every day.
-Because you don’t want to get to the end, or to tomorrow, even, and realize that your life is merely a collection of stressful expectations and “somedays” and errands and receipts and empty promises.
+Because you don’t want to get to the end, or to tomorrow even, and realize that your life is merely a collection of stressful expectations and “somedays” and errands and receipts and empty promises.

-Go ahead and sing out loud in the car with the windows down, and dance in your living room with your family, and stay up late laughing, and paint your walls any color you want, and enjoy some sweet wine and chocolate cake.
-Yes, and go ahead and sleep in on clean white sheets, and throw spontaneous parties, and paint, and write poetry, and read books so good they make you lose track of time.
+So, go ahead and sing out loud in the car with the windows down, and dance in your living room with your family, and stay up late laughing, and paint your walls any color you want, and enjoy some port wine and chocolate cake.
+Yes, go ahead and sleep in on clean white sheets, and throw spontaneous parties, and paint, and write poetry, and read books so good they make you lose track of time.
 And just keep living and making God glad that he gave life to someone who loves and appreciates the gift.

 If you’re feeling up to it, we would love to hear from YOU.

 Which point mentioned above resonates with you the most today, and why?